HuakunShen/wol-web/README.md

 >
 > This is a rewrite with sveltekit + PocketBase to replace the old version I wrote a few years ago
 >
-> PocketBase comes with Auth and supports Golang extension, so I don't need to write golang code to manage the database myself.
-PocketBase also has a built-in database management UI, making user creation much easier.
+> In the new rewrite, instead of writing an entire rest API server and manage database with gorm, I use PocketBase as backend and database.
+Its golang extension feature allows me to add the wakeonlan feature easily.
+The most complicated part, Auth, is also fully handled by PocketBase, saving lots of time.
+PocketBase also has a built-in database management UI, making user creation/management much easier.

 ![](https://i.imgur.com/93GMAf8.png)